facil-io/cstl/fio-stl.md

 This function returns `NULL` on error (errors are logged).

 If the map is a hash map, overwriting the value (while keeping the key) is possible.
 In this case the `old` pointer is optional, and if set than the old data will be copied to over during an overwrite.

+If the Map is a Set (no value is defined), data is never overwritten and a new entry will be created only if missing.

 **Note**: the function returns the pointer to the map's internal storage, where objects are stored using the internal types.